probe973/nbs-4104b/numeracy/05-problems.md

 # Business & Financial Numeracy

 This section applies your arithmetic skills to scenarios.
-You will encounter Profit & Loss, Cash Flow, Financial Percentages, and Economic Data.

 <div class="instructions" markdown="1">